 Matrimonial Property Statement

-Under Construction.
 This tool is intended to replace the Excel spreadsheet model of Matrimonial Property Statements.
-It will permit quick comparisons of each party's numbers and positions, permit for more accurate tax calculations, facilitate calculations of unequal property division, permit quick comparisons of multiple scenarios, and much more.
-It is intended to be completed in 2018 or 2019.
+It will permit quick comparisons of each party's numbers and positions, permit for more accurate tax calculations, facilitate calculations of unequal property division, let lawyers compare their numbers so that it's easier to see where you're apart, permit quick comparisons of multiple scenarios, and much more.

 Business Guideline Income Analyzer